clamsproject/bake-swt-visaid/README.md

 ## Configuing the baked pipeline
 This is the `[options]` part of the above example command.
 Available options are:

-- `-h` : display a help message
+- `-h` : display a help message and exit (do not use with other options)
-- `-c config_name` : specify the configuration file to use
+- `-c config_name` : specify the configuration file to use (default is `default`, see below for what this configuration file is for)
-- `-n` : do not output intermediate MMIF files
+- `-n` : do not output intermediate MMIF files (default is to output)
-- `-x video_extensions` : specify a comma-separated list of extensions
+- `-x video_extensions` : specify a comma-separated list of extensions (default is `mp4,mkv,avi`)

 > [!NOTE]
 > All options are optional.
 If not specified, the default values will be used.